-Shady Rest Gardens is an American Hemerocallis Society Display Garden since 2009 on 3 1/3 acres north of Cartersville, Georgia (Bartow County).
+Shady Rest Gardens is an American Hemerocallis Society Display Garden since 2009 on 3.5 acres north of Cartersville, Georgia (Bartow County).
 It is located in Northwest Georgia about 50 miles northwest of Atlanta and only about 2 miles west of Interstate 75.
-We grow over 2000 registered daylily cultivars and hundreds of our seedlings along with a wide variety of other perennials, annuals, shrubs, and trees for color and diversity.
-Our peak daylily bloom is usually mid June, but we have many blooms into early July.
+We grow about 1400 registered daylily cultivars and hundreds of our seedlings along with a wide variety of other perennials, annuals, shrubs, and trees for color and diversity.
+Our peak daylily bloom is usually mid June, but we have many blooms into early July and even later.
 Many of our daylilies are grown in raised beds that contain pine bark fines and composted horse manure.
-We fertilize with a fertilizer with a 3:1:2 ratio, Milorganite, alfalfa pellets, and epsom salt.
-We had a well put in 6 1/2 years ago solely for the purpose of watering our daylilies.
+We fertilize with a fertilizer with a 3:1:2 ratio, Milorganite, alfalfa pellets, and Epsom salt.
+We had a well put in 9 1/2 years ago solely for the purpose of watering our daylilies.
 Daylilies DO love water!
 We are fortunate to live in a part of the country where we can grow most evergreens, semi evergreens, and dormants.

 Our garden was on the 2015 National Convention tour in the Atlanta, GA area.
 We thank all who attended the National and our garden.
 So many were very complimentary of our garden.
 We appreciate your kind words.
 In preparation for the 2015 National, we moved all of our Ned Roberts' introductions to one area.
-We now have over 100 of his introductions which have clumped nicely and will offer many of these for sale in 2018.
+We now have over 100 of his introductions which have clumped nicely and will need dividing in the near future.
 We relocated our Wizard Of Oz bed several years ago, and those daylilies have gone crazy.
 We will be adding additional Oz daylilies as well as more Oz memorabilia.
 Tim Herrington's MAYOR OF MUNCHKINLAND stole the show during the National!

 We try to check our email daily and respond ASAP.
-During the busy season, we may miss a day checking.
+During the busy spring and summer seasons, we may miss a day checking.
 The best time to reach us by phone is before 8:30 a.m. and after 8:30 p.m. during the spring and summer months.
 We spend as much time as possible working in the garden during these busy months.

 David has made a few YouTube video tours of the garden that may be viewed from this link: